mahammad/oh-my-Terminal.sh/How to install?/README.md

-The terminal command "sh" extension, how to work with the command line contains this repository.
+> The terminal command "sh" extension, how to work with the command line contains this repository.

-<h3>How to work?</h3>
+###How to work?
 first donwload your `example.sh`
+> or you open RAW and wget link

 open Terminal: `ctrl+alt+T`<br>
 `chmod +x example.sh`<br>